 Select [: High ISO speed NR].

 Set the level.

 Applies the noise reduction with higher image quality than [High].
 For a single photo, four shots are taken continuously and aligned and merged automatically into a single JPEG image.

 If the image quality is set to RAW or RAW+JPEG, you cannot set [Multi Shot Noise Reduction].

 - If there is significant misalignment in the image due to camera shake, the noise reduction effect may become smaller.

 - Be careful about camera shake in handheld shots.
 Using a tripod is recommended.

 - If you shoot a moving subject, the moving subject may leave afterimages.

 - Auto image alignment may not function properly with repetitive patterns (lattice, stripes, etc.) or flat, single-tone images.

 - If the subject's brightness changes as the four consecutive shots are taken, irregular exposure in the image may result.

-- After shooting, it may take some time to record an image to the card after performing noise reduction and merging the images.
-[BUSY] is displayed on the shooting screen during image processing.
+- After shooting, it may take some time to record an image to the card after performing noise reduction and merging the images. “buSY” and “BUSY” appear in the viewfinder and on the screen, respectively, as images are processed.
 Shooting is not possible until processing is finished.

-- Flash photography is not available.
+- Flash photography is not possible.
 Note that the AF-assist beam may be fired, depending on the [: AF-assist beam firing] setting.

 - [Multi Shot Noise Reduction] is not available (not displayed) when recording movies.

-- Automatically switches to [Standard] if you set the power switch to , replace the battery or card, or switch to Basic Zone modes, bulb exposure, or movie recording.
+- The camera automatically switches to [Standard] if you set the power switch to , replace the battery or card, or switch to Basic Zone modes, bulb exposure, or movie recording.